choychris/RoboND-Perception-Project/README.md

 After object segmentation, I use support vector machine (SVM) to perform object recognition.
 In the training part, I use 100 training data for each object.
 For kernel choice, `linear` kernel works well.
 I tried `rbf` kernel but it just overfits the data.

+I get 3/3 and 5/5 in test1 and test2 respectively.
+However, I get 7/8 in test3.
+The yellow book is mis-recongized as stick_notes.

-Here is the training result:
+Here is the training result in test3.world:

 ![image4]

-Here is the object recognition result:
+Here is the object recognition result in test3.world:

 ![image5]